-Adopted: August 20, 2018 Previously adopted: December 14, 2015, April 17, 2006, June 19, 2017
+Adopted: July 12, 2023 Previously adopted: August 20, 2018, December 14, 2015, April 17, 2006, June 19, 2017

 SUBJECT: RECORDS MANAGEMENT

 The Superintendent will designate a Records Management Officer, subject to Board approval, to develop and coordinate the District's orderly and efficient records management program.
 Among other aspects, this program includes the legal disposition or destruction of obsolete records and the storage and management of inactive records.
 The Records Management Officer will work with other District officials to develop and maintain this program.